Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Synchronization vs Kinetic Roughening

 \subsection{General lattices of phase oscillators}

 We consider a system of $L^d$ {\it phase oscillators} at the sites of a $d$-dimensional hypercubic lattice of linear size $L$.
 Each oscillator is an idealized dissipative dynamical system with an attracting limit cycle, whose state is given by a phase $\phi_i(t)$.
-The time evolution is determined by its {\it intrinsic frequency} $\omega_i$ (i.e.~the frequency of oscillation when isolated) and the interactions with its neighbors through a smooth, $2\pi$-periodic {\it coupling function} $\Gamma(\phi_j -\phi_i)$.
-The equations of motion are thus
+The time evolution is determined by its {\it intrinsic frequency} $\omega_i$ and the interactions with its neighbors through a smooth, $2\pi$-periodic {\it coupling function} $\Gamma(\phi_j -\phi_i)$,